beetbox/beets/docs/plugins/web.rst

 the encapsulation key ``"items"`` with ``"albums"`` when requesting ``/album/`` or ``/album/5,7``.
 In addition we can request the cover art of an album with ``GET /album/5/art``.
+You can also add the '?expand' flag to get the individual items of an album.

 ``GET /stats``